Kuree/pysv/README.rst

 library in other hardware generator frameworks.
 It offers the following
 features:

--  C and SystemVerilog header code generation
+-  C/C++ and SystemVerilog binding code generation
 -  Foreign modules, e.g. ``numpy`` or ``tensorflow``.
 -  Python functions
 -  Python classes